awsdocs/aws-control-tower-guide/doc_source/access-control-managing-permissions.md

 ### AWSControlTowerAdmin<a name="AWSControlTowerAdmin"></a>

 This role provides AWS Control Tower with access to infrastructure critical to maintaining the landing zone\.
+The role requires both a inline policy, and managed policy attachment\.

+Managed Policy:

+ - *AWSControlTowerServiceRolePolicy*

 Inline Policy:

 ```
 {